Blog Posts

 Bali Monkey Forest

 The Ubud Monkey Forest is a nature reserve and Hindu temple complex in Ubud.
-It is a home for about 340 monkeys which are known as long-tailed Macaques (Macaca fascicularis).
 There are four groups of monkeys each occupying different territories in the park.
 Its official name is the Sacred Monkey Forest Sanctuary (Balinese: Mandala Suci Wenara Wana).
 Walking around Ubud is an experience in itself.
-This park is heavily forested and hilly.
-A deep ravine ran through the garden grounds, at the bottom ran a rocky stream.
+A deep ravine ran through the garden grounds, and at the bottom ran a rocky stream.
 Trails allow visitors to access many parts of the park, including ravines and rivers.

 This forest is home to three Hindu temples, all built around 1350.
 The temples play an important role in the spiritual life of the local people, and monkeys and their mythology are important in Balinese artistic traditions.

 The Monkey Forest area is sacred to the local community, and some parts of it are not open to the public.
-The sacred area of the temple is closed to everyone except those who wish to pray and wear traditional Balinese religious attire.
 Ubud is about an hour and a half drive from the airport, and you can reach it by taxi.

 The Rich Culture